 - Office: SB-425 or SB-539

 Faculty (other than the Department Advising Coordinator) - Faculty in the department play a very specific role in the advising process.
-Their role is to answer questions about particular content areas or fields of psychology and human development.
-They can also talk with you about graduate school and how best to prepare for it, as well as professional careers in psychology, human development, and related fields.
+Their role is to answer questions about particular content areas or fields of psychology.
+They can also talk with you about graduate school and how best to prepare for it, as well as professional careers in psychology and related fields.
 It is our goal to match you with a faculty member who works in an area related to your interests, and who can answer these kinds of questions for you.

-Psychology Department Chair – (Dr. Christina Hassija) - – The department chair can assist you with questions that go beyond the services of the PAC including complex questions about unit transfers, questions about course substitutions, and questions about finding the right area of interest within psychology or human development.
+Psychology Department Chair – (Dr. Christina Hassija) - – The department chair can assist you with questions that go beyond the services of the PAC including complex questions about unit transfers, questions about course substitutions, and questions about finding the right area of interest within psychology.
 The department chair can assist you with questions regarding schedule overloads, SAP appeals, and petitions.
 The chair is also equipped to answer questions about graduate school and professional careers related to your interests and he/she can help match you up with a faculty member who is knowledgeable in your area of interest.
 Dr. Hassija schedules her own appointments.
 To schedule a meeting, please email her at the address below.
 She will get back to you promptly.

 - Dr. Michael Lewin